MicrosoftDocs/entra-docs/docs/global-secure-access/reference-role-based-permissions.md

 ### Global Administrator and Security Administrator

 **Full Access**: This role gives administrators full permissions within Global Secure Access.
-They can manage policies, settings, and view logs, including scenarios that involve Conditional Access, configurations required for Private Access, write operations on app segments, and management of user assignments for traffic profiles.
+They can manage policies, settings, and view logs, including scenarios that involve Conditional Access, configurations required for Private Access, write operations on application segments, and management of user assignments for traffic profiles.

 ### Security Administrator